ersilia-os/ersilia/ersilia/api/README.md

 </pre>

 ## With statement: Automatic Serving and Closing
-A more concise way to run prediction would be to use the with clause:
+A more concise way to run models would be to use the with clause:
 <pre>
 with mdl_retro as model:
     model.info()
-    model.run(input, batch_size=100)
+    model.run(input, 'output.csv', batch_size=100)
 </pre>

 ## Ersilia Hub Class/Catalog Command